paulkarpenko/us-code-ui/uscode/title-20-education/chapter-25a-overseas-defense-dependents-education.md

 (3) The amounts received by the Secretary in payment of the fees shall be available to the Department of Defense for defraying the costs of conducting summer school programs under this subsection.

+**(e) Meal programs** In addition to carrying out the requirement under [section 1769b of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1769b&num=0&edition=prelim) to administer lunch programs in certain dependents’ schools, the Secretary of Defense may administer a school breakfast program for students attending a school of the defense dependents’ education system.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsec. (a), was in the original “this title”, meaning title XIV of Pub.
 L. 95–561, Nov.
 1, 1978, 92 Stat.
 2365, known as the Defense Dependents’ Education Act of 1978, which enacted this chapter, [section 489 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section489&num=0&edition=prelim), Pay and Allowances of the Uniformed Services, and [section 1769b of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1769b&num=0&edition=prelim), The Public Health and Welfare, amended sections 1773 and 1789 of Title 42, and enacted provisions set out as notes under this section.
 For complete classification of this title to the Code, see Short Title note below and Tables.

 #### Amendments
+2024—Subsec. (e).
+Pub.
+L. 118–159 added subsec. (e).

 2002—Subsec. (d)(2).
 Pub.
 L. 107–314 amended par.
 (2) generally.
 Prior to amendment, par.
 (2) read as follows: “The Secretary shall provide in regulations for fees to be charged for the students enrolling in a summer school program under this subsection in amounts determined on the basis of family income.”

 1999—Subsec. (b)(1).
 Pub.
 L. 106–65 substituted “to receive” for “to recieve”.